-Potential Impact Critical Habitat (CH) IFC PS6 Tier 1 or 2 / Priority Biodiversity Features (PBF) Management and Mitigation Measures in Additional to those Presented in the ESIA Residua Impact noted above, the area already experiences a high level of shipping and the Project's contribution to that is expected to be minimal (limited to a pipelay vessel and its support vessels within the SCI).
+presence of project vessels.
+However, as noted above, the area already experiences a high level of shipping and the Project's contribution to that is expected to be minimal (limited to a pipelay vessel and its support vessels within the SCI).
 Therefore impacts are not expected.
 The species of shad may be impacted by the loss of nursery habitat due to pipeline construction and injury/disturbance from the presence of vessels.
 Approximately 53.4 km of the pipeline route falls within the SCI, and as assessed under Habitats below, the loss of habitat along the pipeline route is not expected to have a significant impact on the breeding success of either shad species.
 As the impacts on the designated features of the SCI are assessed as Not Significant, no loss of integrity or functionality of the SCI is expected.
-The UNESCO designation also includes bottlenose dolphin and harbour porpoise in addition to common dolphin and 30 marine fish species and more broadly the marine zone.
+The UNESCO designation also includes bottlenose dolphin and harbour parpoise in addition to common dolphin and 20 marine fich species and mare porpoise in addition to common dolphin and 30 marine fish species and more broadly the marine zone.
 Similarly to the SCI, impacts on marine mammal species are not expected given the limited vessel activity that will take place within the UNESCO area.
 Likewise fish species are not expected to be impacted through the loss of breeding and nursery habitat within the site given the AoI overlaps with <1% of the site.
 No loss of integrity or functionality of the UNESCO Biosphere Reserve is expected.
 The Ramsar designation is attributable to the wetland.
 Any impact on this designation in the marine area will be limited to disturbance of the wintering and migrating bird species using the open water as described for the SPA and KPA/IBA.
 No loss of integrity or functionality of the Ramsar site is expected.
 However, the project will result in the permanent loss of benthic habitat from the designated sites.